ShlomiShakoy/Tic-Tac-Toe-game/README.md

-Tic Tac Toe game using C#.
+Tic Tac Toe project using C#.

 Covered any wrong case that can happens.